golang/tools/gopls/doc/design/integrating-interactive-refactoring.md

 Common input types used by `gopls` include:
 - `"string"`: A simple text input.
-- `"documentURI"`: A file or directory URI picker.
+- `"file"`: A file or directory URI picker.
 - `"bool"`: A boolean checkbox or toggle.
 - `"number"`: A numeric input.
 - `"enum"`: A selection from a static set of options.